tomstorey/c2500re/README.md

 The exact function of the BEV bit is unknown, but bus errors would ensue if this bit was not cleared.

 PTRA and PTEN relate to "parity logic" tests.
-Perhaps this is something to do with memory parity.
-More details to follow.
-TODO
+Perhaps this is something to do with memory parity?
+[More details](#parity-logic-test).

 ### Memory Configuration Register
 This is a name I have come up with for this register, as its primary purpose seems to be to configure the valid address windows for DRAM and the boot ROMs.